 Faceless Masses: Active Prima undines outside of the main cast are often drawn without any recognizable features.
 Exceptions include backbiting colleagues of Akira who upset Aika with their gossip and the Prima who acts as foreman for the traghetto service.

-Faking Amnesia: The water fairy Athena Glory does this as a prank to her student, Alice.
+Faking Amnesia: The water fairy Athena Glory does this as a prank to her student, Alice, to find out what Alice really thinks of her.

 Especially prevalent if you've read the Aqua manga, seen Akari take her promotional exam to become a Single and compare it to Alice's promotional exam.
 Alice is given both promotional exams at the same time and is promoted straight to Prima.
 The exam to become a Single is one of strength, endurance, and sculling ability while the exam to become a Prima is more oriented towards people skills.